 By 1845, some 2441 miles of railway were open, with over 30 million passengers.
 By 1900, 18,680 miles were in use and over 1100 million passengers.

-Imagine if you will the year 1895.
-Take a journey with me as we tour some of the beautiful places Victorians could visit thanks to the power of steam.
+Imagine the year is 1895.
+We’re on a journey of the world as seen through Victorian eyes thanks to the power of steam.